If you're not a fan of mayonnaise and celery in your chicken salad, try this no-mayo salad instead.

 This salad is excellent just the way it is.
 But here are a few ideas for you to vary the basic recipe:

 - Use basil instead of cilantro.
-I love the flavor that basil adds to this salad!
+I love the flavor it adds!

 - You can use fresh lemon juice instead of vinegar.